Skip to main content

 There are two focus areas in the Art History major: pick the one that is right for your future.

-The Academic Art History focus is on students who plan on attending graduate school.
+Ideal for students who plan on pursuing an advanced degree.
 Students take additional language and history requirements and upper-level courses.

 Hands-On Learning